altocodenl/tagaway/readme.md

 ### Todo beta

-- client: Attempt to use history.replaceState() more than 100 times per 30 seconds
 - client: refresh always in upload, import and pics
 - client: cannot go back from view pics to other views because of URL change